nye17/javelin/README.rst

     >>>cont.do_mcmc(fchain="mychain0.dat")

 to start a MCMC analysis and the chain will be saved into "mychain0.dat" file.
-By default, the chain will go through 5000 iterations for burn-in period, and then another 5000 iterations for the actual chain.
-JAVELIN uses the `kick-ass MCMC sampler named emcee <http://danfm.ca/emcee/>`_ introduced by  `Dan Foreman-Mackey et al (2012) <http://arxiv.org/abs/1202.3665>`_. ``emcee`` works by releasing numerous ``walkers`` at every possible corner of the parameter space, which then collaboratively sample the posterior probability distributions.
+By default, the chain will go through 5000 iterations for a burn-in period, and then another 5000 iterations for the actual chain.
+JAVELIN uses the `kick-ass MCMC sampler named emcee <http://danfm.ca/emcee/>`_ introduced by  `Dan Foreman-Mackey et al (2012) <http://arxiv.org/abs/1202.3665>`_. ``emcee`` works by randomly releasing numerous ``walkers`` at every possible corner of the parameter space, which then collaboratively sample the posterior probability distributions, so you do not need to tell the sampler where to start.
 The number of ``walkers``, the number of burn-in iterations, and the number of sampling iterations for each ``walker`` are specified by ``nwalker`` (default: 100), ``nchain`` (default: 50), and ``nburn`` (default:
 50), respectively.
 For examples, if you want to double the chain length of both